CyprienHoelzl/railFE/README.md

 # railFE: Simplified Vehicle Track Interaction Model
 Dynamic simulation of a simplified rail vehicle rolling on a railway track.
 The track is modelled as a timoshenko rail beam on discrete sleeper supports.
 The rail vehicle is modelled as a quarter car model.

+For API documentation and full examples, please see the [documentation](https://railfe.readthedocs.io/).

 ## Table of Contents

 - [Background](#background)